-\$631,160,000 PUERTO RICO ELECTRIC POWER AUTHORITY Power Revenue Bonds, Series ZZ
+\$822,210,000 PUERTO RICO ELECTRIC POWER AUTHORITY Power Revenue Bonds, Series XX

-The Power Revenue Bonds, Series ZZ (the "Bonds") of Puerto Rico Electric Power Authority (the "Authority") are being issued pursuant to a Trust Agreement, dated as of January 1, 1974, as amended, between the Authority and U.S. Bank National Association, New York, New York, successor trustee (the "Trust Agreement").
+The Power Revenue Bonds, Series XX (the "Bonds") of Puerto Rico Electric Power Authority (the "Authority") are being issued pursuant to a Trust Agreement, dated as of January 1, 1974, as amended, between the Authority and U.S. Bank Trust National Association, New York, New York, successor trustee (the "Trust Agreement").
 The Bonds, the outstanding bonds previously issued under the Trust Agreement and any additional bonds that the Authority may from time to time issue under the Trust Agreement are payable solely from the net revenues of the Authority's electric generation, transmission and distribution system.
-The Authority proposes to issue additional Power Revenue and Power Revenue Refunding Bonds in the United States tax-exempt market and the Puerto Rico market pursuant to separate official statements.
-Concurrently with the issuance of the Bonds, the Authority is issuing its Power Revenue Bonds, Series YY in the Puerto Rico market.
+The Authority proposes to issue additional Power Revenue Bonds and Power Revenue Refunding Bonds in the United States tax-exempt market and in Puerto Rico pursuant to separate official statements.
 See PLAN OF FINANCING.
 The issuance of the Bonds is not contingent upon the issuance of such additional bonds.